karatekid/karatekid.github.io/_drafts/programming_embedded_systems_review.md

 This book gave me a couple ideas for some future projects / things to set up:

-* A standard C Makefile, style-guide, and automatic linter (mostly a setup thing)
+* A standard C Makefile, style-guide, automatic linter (mostly a setup thing), and build setup for embedded systems (linker, locator, etc.)
 * Putting together a library of standard embedded utilities, perhaps in addition to the one recommended [newlib](https://sourceware.org/newlib/).
 * Creating a more standardized project hierarchy to allow for a smoother way of